the-whiteboard/the-whiteboard.github.io/_drafts/MichaelT-five-books.markdown

 indeed recommend them for their value (and I'll admit to slipping one of them on here).
 I'm trying to name the books that you will not necessarily have seen on the end-caps in the computer section of the book store.
-I'm admitting to being that guy who came up with the eclectic mix tape that made you think a bit more than the classic rock mix tape (that really rocks).
+I'm admitting to wanting to be that guy who came up with the eclectic mix tape that made you think a bit more than the classic rock mix tape (that really rocks).